-Description Level of Effort Firm Unit Price 1 Delivery of a one (1) day Aboriginal Awareness Training Session and provision of twenty (20) participant training packages (sessions to take place in NCR and/or in a Canadian Regional Location) UP TO SIX (6) ONE (1) DAY TRAINING SESSION \$ 2 On an "as and when requested basis", determined by the Project Authority, the Professional Services of a Project Manager will be required to make identified revisions to the one (1) day Aboriginal Awareness Training Session and training package in an amount not to exceed 30 hours.
-Up to 30 Hours \$/HR
+Description Level of Effort Firm Unit Price 1 Delivery of the (1) day Introduction to Indigenous Cultures Training Session and provision of twenty (20) participant training packages.
+UP TO TWENTY (20) ONE (1) DAY TRAINING SESSION \$/PER COURSE 2 On an "as and when requested basis", determined by the Project Authority, the Professional Services of a Project Manager will be required to make identified revisions to the one (1) day Introduction to Indigenous Cultures Training Session and training packages in an amount not to exceed 30 hours over the course of the contract.
+Up to 30 hours \$/HR